CloudWithChris/cloudwithchris.com/content/talk/southcoast-deploying-static-sites.md

 - Azure Static Web Apps
 externalLink: https://www.southcoastsummit.com/speakers/
 ---
-Did you know that Static Websites can help you build performant websites that easily scale globally?
+Did you know that Static Sites can help you build performant sites that easily scale globally?
 Better yet, they can be incredibly cost-effective!

 Join Chris, as he talks through -
 * The Jamstack (not related to Paddington bear, we promise!) and why you should care about it
-* Combining Static Websites with Serverless APIs
+* Combining Static Sites with Serverless APIs
 * Using Azure Static Web Apps to host a low-cost, performant site in Azure